atomist-skills/clj-kondo-skill/README.md

 1. **See clj-kondo results in your GitHub CheckRun statuses!**

 There are already great ways to integrate [clj-kondo][clj-kondo] into your local development flow.
 See the docs on [editor integration here][editor-integration].
-However, this skill pulls this data into your release flow and allows you to build new ways of deciding whether code should be released.
+Perhaps you are already making commits free from linting errors or warnings.
+If so, this skill will produce a GitHub CheckRun confirming this.
+If not, the data may encourage users to consider adding this clj-kondo feedback in to their development flow.
+In both cases, this data is now available to downstream automation.

-To create feature requests or bug reports, create an [issue in the repository for this skill](htt ps://github.com/atomist-skills/clj-kondo-skill/issues).
+To create feature requests or bug reports, create an [issue in the repository for this skill](https://github.com/atomist-skills/clj-kondo-skill/issues).
 See the [code](https://github.com/atomist-skills/clj-kondo-skill) for the skill.

 [clj-kondo]: https://github.com/borkdude/clj-kondo